Sint Maarten: Effects of Hurricane Irma

-Widespread looting had started and a state of emergency was announced; some 230 soldiers from the Netherlands were patrolling.
-Additional Dutch troops were expected.
-By 10 September, some 1,200 Americans had been evacuated to Puerto Rico from Sint Maarten by military aircraft during a time of looting and violence.
-On that date, Royal Caribbean International said that the company was sending its Adventure of the Seas to Saint-Martin and to St. Thomas to provide supplies and to offer evacuation services.
-The ship arrived on the island on 10 September with water, ice, garbage bags, clothing and canned food, and evacuated 320 people.
-By 11 September, King Willem-Alexander had already arrived in Curaçao and was scheduled to visit St. Maarten, St. Eustatius and Saba.
-When King Willem-Alexander visited Sint Maarten for the first time post-hurricane, he was shocked by the destruction.
+Widespread looting and violence erupted in the wake of the recovery, and a state of emergency was announced.
+Two hundred and thirty soldiers from the Netherlands were sent in to stabilize the situation, with additional troops arriving in the coming days.
+By 10 September, approximately 1,200 Americans had been evacuated to Puerto Rico by military aircraft.
+On that date, Royal Caribbean International said that the company was sending its Adventure of the Seas to Sint Maarten and to St. Thomas to provide supplies and to offer evacuation services.
+The ship arrived on the island on 10 September with water, ice, garbage bags, clothing, and canned food, and evacuated 320 people.
+By 11 September, King Willem-Alexander had already arrived in Curaçao and was scheduled to visit Sint Maarten, St. Eustatius, and Saba.
+When Willem-Alexander visited Sint Maarten for the first time post-hurricane, he was shocked by the destruction.
 He immediately called for support from the European Union so the island could recover swiftly.
 Later in the month, it was revealed that the EU would allocate €2 billion in emergency funds for immediate disaster relief to restore basic essentials on Sint Maarten, such as drinking water and sanitation.
-In addition to the EU's contribution, Red Cross, the government of the Netherlands, and Dutch citizens of the mainland pitched in (via donations and crowdfunding) to raise money for the devastated island.
+In addition to the EU's contribution, Red Cross, the government of the Netherlands, and Dutch citizens of the mainland raised money via donations and crowdfunding for the recovery efforts.

 Post hurricane rebuilding

 On 10 October 2017, Princess Juliana International Airport re-commenced commercial flights using temporary structures, pending repairs.

 A report in late March 2018 indicated that the airport was able to handle some flights and some service had resumed from the US, Canada, and Europe.
 A new departure lounge was being used during rebuilding of the original facility.
 The General Aviation building was being used for passengers arriving on the island.

 A little over a year after Hurricane Irma, St Maarten's cruise industry had recovered to the extent that in 2018, more than 1 million cruise passengers visited the island.

 Telecommunications, including Wi-Fi, had been restored on the island, 95% of customers were receiving electricity and drinking water was readily available on the island.
-Some tourist accommodations were open, with 27 operating and 36 said to be ready sometime later this year.
-Cruise ships were arriving; a full 14 were accommodated the week of February 18, 2018.
+Some tourist accommodations were open, with 27 operating and 36 said to be ready sometime later in 2018.
+Cruise ships were arriving in 2018.